waitongsuen69/InfiniteLink/README.md

    - Selecting new tags will update the event list accordingly.
 4. **Event Access**: Clicking an event provides a direct link to detailed view and edit options.

+#### workbench
+Workbench can build new tags with EVENT or pure EVENT
+1. **Relate Tags**: workbench would be saved into an exiting tag
+2. **Relate EVENT**: Related event will define as member of the new workbench, only declaring new tag will effected the Related EVENT.
+3. **Declare new tag**: workbench will declare as new tag and add the tag to all EVENT related in the workbench
 ## Versioning
 Ensure each release of your application is properly versioned.
 Use semantic versioning (SEMVER) for clarity and consistency.
 Examples:
 - Major updates: `1.0.0`, `2.0.0`